RobertBrunhage/budget_together/README.md

 # budget_together

 A project to easily invite and keep track of expenses for a family.
+This is for now just a fun side project that me and my girlfriend use to keep track of expenses.

 ## Getting Started

-This follows an MVU architecture
+Yeah I should really write this sometime in the future

 ## Assets